 Dieter Quester as an accomplished endurance racer

-Besides the touring car racing, Quester started participating in a lot of endurance races across the world, recording 53 24-hour-long races.
+Besides the touring car racing, Quester started participating in a lot of endurance races across the world, recording 53 24-hour races during his career.
 The last one he won was in 2006 in Dubai.
-At the age of 76, he is still sponsored by Red Bull and has no plans of retiring.
+Currently, Quester is still a regular guest in racing events all over the world.

 Ahead of his time